From mild to wild, there’s endless opportunities for rainforest adventures in Tropical North Queensland.

 This natural playground is a ‘choose your own adventure’ mecca, where the flick of a paddle or tug of a bungy cord will turn up the thrill levels.
 Whether you prefer your adventure mild or wild, there’s an experience to match, immersing you in the beauty of this living, breathing wonder.

-Make like George of the Jungle with these seven rainforest adventures in Tropical North Queensland:
+Make like George of the Jungle with these rainforest adventures in Tropical North Queensland:

 If there’s one thing Cairns Adventure Group knows, it’s adventure.
-Suit up for one of their Foaming Fury half or full-day white-water rafting trips and brace yourself for impact.
+Suit up for one of their half or full-day white-water rafting trips and brace yourself for impact.

 Go straight to the top with Skypark Cairns by AJ Hackett, and make like its namesake thrill-seeker by plunging 50 metres into the lagoon below.
-You can jump one of 16 ways – forwards, backwards, straddling a BMX – or steel your nerves to Walk the Plank when it launches in March.
+You can jump one of 16 ways – forwards, backwards, straddling a BMX – or opt for something a little bit milder and enjoy sky high views on Walk the Plank.

 Located 20 minutes from the city, civilisation will seem a distant land when you’re looking out from the canopy at Cairns’ highest viewing platform.
 Keep things mild by only climbing up for the view, or wild by strapping in for speeds of up to 120km/hr on the Giant Swing.